David Dubal: Musician and painter

-Dubal has given piano recitals and master classes worldwide, and has also judged international piano competitions (to include the Van Cliburn International Piano Competition).
-He recorded several albums jointly with pianist Stanley Waldoff for the Musical Heritage Society label, and four compact discs of these recordings have been released on the ArkivCD label.
+Dubal has given piano recitals and master classes worldwide, and has also judged international piano competitions (including the Van Cliburn International Piano Competition).
+He recorded several albums jointly with pianist Stanley Waldoff for the Musical Heritage Society, and four compact discs of these recordings have been released on the ArkivCD label.
 (His album of Aram Khachaturian solo piano works has never been given a compact disc release, although it has been archived at YouTube.)
 Dubal appeared in the 2013 Dutch film Nostalgia: The Music of Wim Statius Muller, commenting on the musical compositions of Wim Statius Muller, who was Dubal's teacher at Ohio State University.
 Dubal taught at the Juilliard School from 1983 to 2018, and at the Manhattan School of Music from 1994 until 2015.

 Dubal's drawings and paintings have garnered attention and praise.
 In 2020, a book titled Selected Paintings and Drawings of David Dubal was published by TIMP Universal, New York.